MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science.md

 1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it:

     ```python
-    df = df.toPandas()
-    df.head()
-    ```

-1. Run the code cell you added, and note that you now have a Pandas dataframe that you'll use to train a model.
-1. Add another new code cell to the notebook, enter the following code in it, and run it:

-    ```python
     from sklearn.model_selection import train_test_split

     print("Splitting data...")